 If you are running a humidifier in your home and are experiencing high levels of condensation, turn them off temporarily and let the air dry out.
 If the air in your home is especially humid because of the weather, you might want to invest in a dehumidifier to do the exact opposite and help dry the air out.

 Make sure that your window caulking is sealing out air infiltration.
 Air coming into your home through leaks and cracks in your window casing will result in condensation building up.
 If you are worried that all of your windows may be leaking air into your home, it might be wise to consider an energy audit and professional air sealing performed throughout your home.
 A window installation services company can do this for you.

 Condensation is not the end of the world but, if left untreated, can end up causing a lot of damage to your windows, the wood and walls around them, and the hardwood floors below.
-Condensation will rot wood, create mould and mildew, and leave streaks on your glass, and it is generally unpleasant to look at.
+Condensation will rot wood, create mold and mildew, and leave streaks on your glass, and it is generally unpleasant to look at.
 Keep the above condensation reduction tips in mind and eliminate condensation from the windows in your house with ease.